Introduction

-Anyone strolling through a lively market—especially in the tropics—is swimming through a sea of color.
-A sea of color that we owe to lycopene, and in which the color red dominates in all its variations, from delicate pink to rich purple-blue.
+Anyone strolling through a lively market, especially in the tropics, swims through a sea of colors.
+A sea of colors we owe to lycopene, where the color red dominates in all its variations, from delicate pink to rich purplish blue.

-The velvety red of watermelon, the intense blood red of sun-ripened peppers, and the luscious red of ripe tomatoes all come from lycopene.
-But that's not all: This substance is also found in pumpkins, mangoes, peaches, apricots, and various berries, as well as rose hips and grapefruits.
+The velvety red of watermelon as well as the intense blood red of sun-ripened bell peppers or the lush red of ripe tomatoes comes from lycopene.
+But not only that: this substance is also found in pumpkins, mangoes, peaches, apricots, various berries, rose hips, and grapefruits.

 But this powerful antioxidant, known for its health benefits, also holds secrets that not everyone is aware of.

-What consumers need to pay attention to: Frequently asked questions about the side effects of lycopene
+What consumers need to watch out for: Common questions about the side effects of lycopene

-Like any effective medication, lycopene has side effects.
-As with anything, excessive use can have negative effects.
-Sustained doses of up to 0.5 mg per kilogram of body weight appear to be completely safe.
-Some pharmacologists consider 75 mg per day to be appropriate.
-Some even recommend doses above 200 mg.
+Lycopene, like any effective medication, has side effects.
+As with everything, excess can have negative effects here too.
+Permanent doses of up to 0.5 mg per kilogram of body weight seem absolutely risk-free.
+Some pharmacologists consider 75 mg per day to be reasonable.
+Even doses over 200 mg are recommended by some.

-In some cases, consuming large amounts of lycopene-rich foods can lead to digestive upsets.
-It's therefore worth listening carefully to your body.
-For example, how will I react to consuming several tablespoons of highly concentrated tomato paste to get my daily dose of lycopene, which may also have cancer-preventing effects?
+In some cases, consuming large amounts of lycopene-containing foods can lead to digestive disorders.
+It is therefore worth listening carefully to your body.
+For example, how do I react to taking several tablespoons of highly concentrated tomato paste to reach my daily dose of lycopene, which can also have cancer-preventive effects?

 And how do I react to a single tablet that contains the same amount of active ingredient?